sh3rIIf/base-api/README.md

 ### testing
 Files related to testing e.g. postman scripts can be found here.

-### docker - TODO
+### docker
 Docker compose files to startup relevant infrastructure for use with the repo e.g. redis server for caching.
-Also add dockerfile to containerise the monolith.
+Also contains dockerfile to containerise the monolith.
+Use the docker-compose.yml to build and start the api with all external tech as required.

 ## TODO
 Following to be included in future releases(excludes items marked as TODO in other sections):